wp-plugins/birthdays-widget/readme.txt

 Some features:

+* Integration with WordPress User Profile and Registration Form
-* Export to csv file
+* Export to CSV file
-* Import/Restore from csv
+* Import/Restore from CSV
 * Greek & English Languages

 == Installation ==